Luid101/Tic_Tac_Toe_Learner/README.md

 2. Run ttt_gui.py in Python 3
 3. Play against the AI

+### Get a strong AI
+If you want to start the AI out strong, copy and paste [this memory file](http://www.edmondumolu.me:5851/memory.txt) into the project directory.
+The AI will automatically load it in on start.
+Enjoy!

 ## Check out a working online version in the link below:
 [Compete against the global AI here](http://edmondumolu.me:5850/)